KorfLab/FRAG_project/README.md

 	1. Are there more features (per Kbp) inside junctions than outside junctions?
 	2. May need to shuffle chromosomes to assess significance

-Will need to choose threshold for what constitutes a 'junction region' (10 Kbp around junction coordinate?).
+Will need to choose threshold for what constitutes a 'junction region'.
+Will start by using 10 Kbp around junction coordinate (5 Kbp each side).

 ### Making Master GFF file ###